FREQUENTLY ASKED QUESTIONS

 - » Where are the facilities?

-Project Ninety provides services in Santa Clara and San Mateo Counties for men.
+Project Ninety provides services in San Mateo County for men.

 - » Do I have a choice of what Project Ninety facility I go to?

 Individual clients assessment guides placement at the facility where a client receives services.
 Most clients participate at the facility where there is an opening at the time of intake.

 Medications are allowed on a pre-approved basis that is assessed at interviews.

 - » What do I bring?

 One week's worth of clothing and personal hygiene supplies.
 You may bring a pillow, blanket, towel and shower shoes.

 Housing in the form of a shared bedroom, individual and group counselling with an assigned counselor on addiction on all aspect of addiction, recovery, and relapse necessary for successful abstinence from substance abuse.